 9 mm to 15 mm: This stack height works well for those who have already successfully worn “transitional” footwear for a period of 6 to 12 months or for those who have worn conventional footwear for up to several decades.

 These stack height guidelines are not hard and fast rules; they simply represent what we have seen work well for our patients and customers in the past.
-Again, everyone comes to foot-healthy footwear from a different place, and what works for one person may not work for someone else.
+Again, everyone comes to healthy footwear from a different place, and what works for one person may not work for someone else.

 What to look for: In general, look for footwear with a low stack height to achieve optimal ground feel and help prevent ankle sprains.
 For those just transitioning to foot-healthy footwear after many years or decades of using conventional footwear, look for shoes with a stack height that offers your foot a nice blend of comfort, protection, and ground feel.